This chapter covers how JavaScript handles exceptions.

 The instance property .stack

-is not an ECMAScript feature, but it is widely supported by JavaScript engines.
+is not an ECMAScript feature, but is widely supported by JavaScript engines.
 It is usually a string, but its exact structure is not standardized and varies between engines.

 This is what it looks like on the JavaScript engine V8:

-at main.mjs:1:13
+at demos/async-js/stack_trace.mjs:11:1

 .cause

-[ES2022]The instance property .cause
+ES2022The instance property .cause

 is created via the options object in the second parameter of new Error()